rei/cedar-icons/README.md

 - `all-icons.svg`: SVG sprite sheet containing all of the icons.
 - `icons.esm.js`: ESM export of SVG markup.
 Exports are formatted in CamelCase: `CaretDown`
-- `icons.js`: ESM export of SVG markup.
+- `icons.js`: CJS export of SVG markup.
 Icon names are formatted in kebab-case: `caret-down`
 - `icons.json`: JSON object.
 Icon names formatted in kebab-case: `caret-down`
 - `/icons/`: folder of .svg files.
 Filenames formatted in kebab-case: `caret-down.svg`